JiiXaa/retro-buster/README.md

 Database prototyping/building uses the SQLite library and the final version is stored on the ElephantSQL (PostgreSQL database hosting service)

-- [] Videocassette class needs to have a one-to-one relationship with the VhsDetails class.
-VhsDetails instance will hold all important information about the the particular videocassette connected to it.
+- [x] 'Videocassette' class needs to have a one-to-many relationship with the 'VhsDetails' class.
+'VhsDetails' instance will hold all important information about the all instances (vhs copies) connected to it (copy number/id, date added, is available).
+- [x] 'VhsDetails' (tape copy) class needs to have many-to-one relationship with the 'VhsRental' model to be able to track rental information such as which customer has rented that particular copy, when was borrowed, due to bring back.
+- [x] 'VhsRental' class needs to have many-to-one relationship with 'Customer' as one customer can have multiple rental transaction/movies rented at the same time.

 ## TEST/BUGS: